jlifah/ip/docs/README.md

 <br>

 ## Quick Start
-1) [If needed] Download Java 11 from [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)
+1) Ensure that Java 11 is available on your computer.
+If not, Java 11 can be found [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)

 2) Download the [ip.jar](https://github.com/jlifah/ip/releases/download/ip.jar-v0.2/ip.jar) file